Care (and related) proceedings

 These things combine to ensure:

-These eight FAQs answer questions parents, carers and other family members often have when they first hear about, or become involved in, care proceedings.
+These ten FAQs answer questions parents, carers and other family members often have when they hear about, or are involved in, care proceedings.

 Urgent protection of children (including police protection and emergency protection orders)